 Acid mine drainage was noted to be discharging from the Omega Mine site and impacting Owl Creek and other watersheds located geologically downdip of the mine during operation of the mine.
-(The Owl Creek watershed and these other watersheds lie

-Proceedings America Society of Mining and Reclamation, 1997 pp 755-762 DOI: 10.21000/JASMR97010755 generally to the west of U.S. Route 119 [See Figure 1]).
-These watersheds were already impacted by AMD from older mine operations in the area.
+(The Owl Creek watershed and these other watersheds lie generally to the west of U.S. Route 119 [See Figure 1]). watersheds were already impacted by AMD from older mine operations in the area.
 Accumulation of water in the mine after closure resulted in additional AMD discharges into the Cobun Creek watershed east of the mine.
 (The Cobun Creek watershed lies generally east of U.S. Route 119.)
 After discovering the AMD discharges east of the mine, horizontal relief drains were installed to lower the water level in the mine in order to reduce the discharges into the Cobun Creek watershed.
 Collection points were then established to direct the AMD discharge to a central treatment facility.
-In early 1995, the WVDEP took over treating the AMD from the Treatment costs (labor and materials) are site. approximately \$300,000 per year.
-A drawing depicting the site is included as Figure 1.
+In early 1995, the WVDEP took over treating the AMD from the site.
+Treatment costs (labor and materials) are approximately \$300,000 per year.

 Concurrent with other activity at the site in the early 1990's, public and private entities completed investigations of the feasibility of utilizing injection of grout materials to reduce AMD.
-Eventually, an agreement was reached between WVDEP; Monongahela Power Company, a subsidiary of Allegheny Power (formerly Allegheny Power Systems, APS); Anker Energy Corporation (Anker); Consol, Inc. (Consol); United States Office of Surface Mining Reclamation and Enforcement (OSMRE); and the Electric Power Research Institute (EPRI) to contribute funds for the project.
-The agreement dictated that only the north lobe of the mine would be grouted with coal combustion byproducts (CCB).
-Existing water quality data indicated that the majority of the acidity in the AMD at the site came from the north lobe (GAI Acidity Estimate, 1995).
+Eventually, an agreement was reached between WVDEP; Monongahela Power Company, a subsidiary of Allegheny Power (formerly Allegheny Power Systems, APS): Anker Energy Corporation (Anker); Consol, Inc. (Consol); United States Office of Surface Mining Reclamation and Enforcement (OSMRE); and the Electric Power Research Institute (EPRI) to contribute funds for the project.
+The agreement dictated that only the north lobe of the mine would be grouted with coal combustion by-products (CCB).
+Existing water quality data indicated that the majority of the acidity at the site came from the north lobe (GAI Acidity Estimate, 1995).
 The north lobe encompasses approximately 26 acres of the 170 acre Omega Mine.
 The agreement provided that CCB's from APS (fly ash) and Anker (hauler of fluidized bed combustion [FBC] ash from the Morgantown Energy Associates [MEA] power station) would be evaluated for use in the grout mixes.